 Refer to the Department of Home Affairs website and the following information in English or Portuguese before applying for a visa or for citizenship.
 Spanish language information is available on the Australian Embassy in Argentina website.

 Most visa and citizenship applications are lodged online via ImmiAccount.
 All information and evidence on the online document checklist should be provided at the time of lodgement.
+Review the document checklists regularly, as changes may occur.
 Applications without all required information and evidence may be refused without prior contact.